originally posted on Concept Hub

 2. Disclosing Confidential Information

 I have heard a blog post compared to an email that is cc’d to the whole world.
-That is a scary thought if there is the potential that it might be information you do not want released.
+That is a scary thought if there is the potential that it might be information you do not want to be released.
 However, the blog is just one of many forms of communication.
 However, it is the most open form of communication.
-If there is going to be a leak of information it is less likely to come out on a blog as opposed to a fax, email, or security breach.
+If there is going to be a leak of information it is less likely to come out on a blog as opposed to fax, email, or security breach.
 If confidential information is leaked via a blog post, a proactive company would become quickly aware and be able to take action.

 3. No ROI